Therapy Dog Training

 We provide several ways for you and your dog to learn, work towards and pass the Therapy Dog International Test.
 Feel free to call or email us for any additional information.
 We are here to help you and your dog achieve your goals.

 Additional Requirements for the test: Dogs must wear a well fitted Buckle collars made of leather, fabric or chain.
 Owners should bring their dog’s brush or comb to testing.
 Encouragement and praise is permitted throughout the test.
 Food treats and toys of any kind are not permitted.
 Pet elimination during testing, growls, snaps, bites, or any attempts there of will be immediately dismissed.

 Misty Pines offers the TDI test several times per year.
-A couple of weeks before we hold a test we offer TDI Prep Classes.
-By attending Misty Pines TDI Prep Classes you and your dog will go through each exercise that is on the test.
+The first and third Saturday of each month we offer TDI Prep Classes.
+By attending Misty Pines' TDI Prep Classes you and your dog will go through each exercise that is on the test.
 You will know exactly what you will need to practice in order to pass the test.

 Misty Pines offers the TDI and CGC test and prep classes several times per year.
 Click here for upcoming prep class and test dates.

 Therapy Dogs International, Inc. (TDI) is a volunteer, non-profit organization dedicated to regulating, testing and registration of therapy dogs and their volunteer handlers for the purpose of visiting nursing homes, hospitals, other institutions and wherever else therapy dogs are needed.
 TDI was founded in 1976 in New Jersey, by Elaine Smith.